pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Based on the text above, judge the following items.

-Item.
 10. Evan Carr and Carol Goman are two of the researchers involved in the UCSD study.

-Item.
 11. The UCSD research indicates that mimicking is a contributing factor to the strengthening of relationships.

-Item.
 12. From the researchers' point of view, the smile from a hierarchically superior person is a sign of prejudice, since it is not sincere.

-Item.
 13. The research may help employees to become aware of what their bodies are signaling in certain situations.

-Item.
 14. Our facial response to people from different status at work seems to be unconscious.

 Texto 4: Técnico Judiciário - Programação de Sistemas - TJ-SE - CESPE

 An information security assessment is the process of determining how effectively an entity